foo-software/lighthouse-check-action/README.md

 ```

 ## Usage: ZEIT Now

+> **Note**: This part of the docs is a bit outdated since the renaming to Vercel.
+Also it demonstrates how to use `amondnet/now-deployment` which is not a Vercel official GitHub Action.
+This example may still provide a relevant setup for similar deployments like Vercel and Netlify.
+Better documentation coming soon.

 Runs audits on a ZEIT Now ephemeral instance, posts results as comments in a PR and [saves results on Foo's Automated Lighthouse Check](https://www.foo.software/lighthouse).
 The example would trigger on pushes to `master` and pull request changes when `master` is the base.
 Note the `urls` input can be used as explained in the [Trigger Audits on Only Certain Pages in an Account](trigger-audits-on-only-certain-pages-in-an-account) section, but extended with two colons like so to denote the page token and custom URL (which can be different than the one specified in the account): `{page token}::{custom url}`.